scgbern/scgpico/content/wiki/howtos/howtoorderbooks/index.md

 It is still possible to order books for permanent loan to our offices.
 The library will deliver such books to us once a week.

-New: it is possible to mark books available to our students (âsemester depositoryâ) for courses.
+New: it is possible to mark books available to our students (“semester depository”) for courses.